 The main types of web hosting

-Cloud hosting is also the best option for sites with significant international traffic.
+Cloud hosting is the best option for sites with significant international traffic.
 Virtual servers and CDNs (content display networks) can be placed in multiple geographical locations.
 This means that when a user enters a domain name for a specific website, cloud hosting delivers the site from a virtual server in the same region as that user.
-This has a positive impact on improved page load and speed, ensuring a consistent user experience across multiple locations.
+This is one of many hosting choices you can make to avoid building a slow-loading website.

 In the past, one of the main issues with cloud hosting has been its cost.
-This has changed however, and now many website creators—including Wix—include free cloud hosting with every site created.
-For a more in-depth look at cloud hosting vs. shared hosting, check out our guide.
+This has changed, however, and now many website creators—including Wix—include free cloud hosting with every site created.

 Managed hosting is great for providing a comprehensive service, including data backup and full server and software management.
 For website owners, this often means peace of mind in terms of your site’s security and performance.
 Many web hosting providers, Wix included, will incorporate this as part of their service, regardless of the type of hosting (cloud, dedicated or VPS) customers opt for.